filterpaper/filterpaper.github.io/qmk/userspace.md

         path: '*.hex'
         retention-days: 5
 ```
-The `matrix.keyboard:` should contain the names of keyboard that matches the json files.
+Names that follow `matrix.keyboard:` should contain the names of keyboard that matches the json files (`planck` and `crkbd` in the example above).
 The workflow will clone the QMK firmware and userspace repository into a container to build against the listed json files.
 Credit goes to [@caksoylar](https://github.com/caksoylar) for sharing this workflow.

 # Summary
 Maintaining personal build environment this way will keep code files tidy in one location instead of scattering them all over the QMK source tree.